solliancenet/microsoft-mysql-developer-guide/artifacts/07-03-AzureBatch/README.md

 # Set this to the expiration date of the certificate
 $expirationDate = [System.DateTime]::now.Addyears(1);

-# Point the script at the cer file you created $cerCertificateFilePath = 'c:\temp\batchcertificate.cer'
+# Point the script at the cer file created $cerCertificateFilePath = 'c:\temp\batchcertificate.cer'
 $cer = New-Object System.Security.Cryptography.X509Certificates.X509Certificate2
 $cer.Import($certificateFilePath)